TheMonsterSquad/Front-end-Developer-Interview-Questions/Answers/JavaScript/README.md

 function NormalHuman() {}
 ```

-2. The `Animal` function object will have a
+2. The `NormalHuman` function object will have a
     `prototype` property, which is an `object` type

 3. The `prototype` object will have a `constructor` property which points